GodSpeeD-17/STM32F103C8T6_BareMetal/Modular_Architecture.md

 application services.
 Reusable peripheral hardware behavior remains in shared Drivers.

+`Projects/Template` is the sole project-creation baseline.
+Repository-wide application policy and structure changes are implemented and verified there first, then propagated to existing numbered projects; a numbered example is never used as the seed for another project.

 ## Goal

 Every copied file has one clear reason to change, every dependency points